Circuit Canvas is A Free Web-based Drawing Tool for Quick Circuit Design and Electronics Schematics

 0 Comments

-If you just started electronic or you love simulating or building circuits, you have definitely worked with Firtzing, But after they have closed-sourced it and put a price tag for downloading, various similar free software has started to immerge Circuit Canvas in one of them, its a free, web-based drawing tool for electronic schematics and planning circuit connections.
+If you just started electronics or love simulating or building circuits, you have worked with Fritzing.
+Still, after they have closed-sourced it and put a price tag for downloading, various similar free software has started to immerse Circuit Canvas in one of them, it’s a free, web-based drawing tool for electronic schematics and planning circuit connections.
 It was created by Øyvind Nydal Dahl (author of Electronics for Kids), the tool simplifies creating good-looking schematics, breadboard, and stripboard layouts.
 Two canvases are offered for the schematics and real-world layouts, such as breadboard, perf-board, and more designs.
 Keyboard shortcuts can easily drag, move, rotate, and connect components.
 Users can export their designs in SVG or PNG formats or copy them to the clipboard for easy sharing in forums or emails.

 Web-Based Drawing Tool draw